rivas-j/Excel_kickstarter_analysis/Readme.md

 ### Analysis of Outcomes Based on Goals

-For this portion of the analysis we created a simple table meant to analyze the campaign funding goals in different spending tiers, then summarizing the rates of success, failed and canceled.
+For this portion of the analysis we created a simple table meant to analyze the campaign funding goals in different spending tiers, then summarizing the rates of Successful, Failed and Canceled.
 Please see the completed table in the screenshot below:

 ![Table - Play Outcomes vs Goals](https://github.com/rivas-j/kickstarter-analysis/blob/763dc868a1c70b7a35fb8e169b8e17f5dfaa4438/Resources/Table_Outcomes_vs_Goals.png)

-We used COUNTIFS formulas, such as the quoted one below, to calculate the count of successful plays within each goal tier.
+We used COUNTIFS formulas, such as the quoted one below, to calculate the count of Successful plays within each goal tier outlined in the table.

 > =COUNTIFS(Kickstarter!$F:$F,"successful",Kickstarter!$D:$D,"<1000",Kickstarter!$R:$R,"plays")